typedb/typedb-docs/09-schema/03-rules.md

 };
 ```

 We can intepret this approach as finding a path and extending it by one hop.
-The same query for all nodes reachable from p in the chain p-q-r-s-t would generate the following relations:
+The same query `$p isa node, has id "p"; (from: $p, to:$x) isa path;` for all nodes reachable from p in the chain p-q-r-s-t would generate the following relations:
 ```
 p-q, q-r, r-s, s-t      (edges already in the database)